 - Complete required training courses at home (list of training courses available during interview)

-Individuals wanting to take part in a HCEM Volunteer program must;
+Individuals wanting to take part in an HCEM Volunteer program must:

-2. Have or obtain a and a #
+- Have a PSID and a FEMA SID #

-4. Complete program training requirements and submit proof completed (list of training requirements received at interview)
+- Complete program training requirements and submit proof of completion.

 HCEM Background Check Policy: